Actaea simplex

+Description

 Growing to 1.2 m tall by 0.6 m wide, it has trifoliate and pinnate basal leaves.
-In late autumn it produces erect or arching stems with short terminal racemes of fragrant white blooms.
+In summer it produces erect or arching stems with short terminal racemes of fragrant white blooms.
 It grows best in medium-moisture soils and part shade to full shade.
 In the US, it is suitable for hardiness zones 4 to 8.
 It is important not to let the plants dry out in hot, sunny situations.

+Cultivation

-In the UK, plants are still referenced and sold under their former name Cimicifuga simplex.
+In cultivation in the UK, plants are still referenced and sold under their former name Cimicifuga simplex.